fudgebucket27/LoopNet/README.md

 ### LoopNetTests
 LoopNetTests contains all of the tests.
 See [here](https://github.com/fudgebucket27/LoopNet/edit/master/README.md#running-the-tests) for setup.

-## Running the tests
+## Running LoopNetConsole/LoopNetTests
 ### Setup secrets.json
-You must create a JSON file called 'secrets.json' in the root of the LoopNetTests project.
+You must create a JSON file called 'secrets.json' in the root of the LoopNetTests and the LoopNetConsole projects.
 It should look like the following:

 ```json
 {